 The scope of our audit was influenced by our application of materiality.
-An audit is designed to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+An audit is designed to obtain reasonable assurance about whether the Financial Statements and the Supplementary Information are free from material misstatement.
 Misstatements may arise due to fraud or error.
-They are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+They are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the Financial Statements and the Supplementary Information.

-Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out above.
-These, together with qualitative considerations, helped us to determine the scope of our audit, the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate, on the financial statements as a whole.
+Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall Bank materiality for the Financial Statements and the Supplementary Information, as a whole, as set out above.
+These, together with qualitative considerations, helped us to determine the scope of our audit, the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate, on the Financial Statements and the Supplementary Information, as a whole.